QuanTa-padfoot/MSPypeline/README.md

 Running the following lines would download MSPypeline from this repository, set up the virtual environment, as well as install all dependencies:

 ```
+if (Test-Path .\mspypeline) {
+     Write-Host "Removing the mspypeline folder from the previous installation."
+     Remove-Item .\mspypeline
+ }

 Invoke-WebRequest 'https://github.com/QuanTa-padfoot/MSPypeline/archive/refs/heads/main.zip' -OutFile .\mspypeline.zip

 Expand-Archive .\mspypeline.zip –DestinationPath .\